 The work of Canadian photographer Edward Burtynsky is beautifully terrifying.
 His large-scale aerial photos can be so abstract that the patterns and colors of his chosen landscapes and topographies evoke lovely textile designs.
 Closer examination of the hues and shapes, however, reveals the mind-bending ways humankind has irreparably altered the natural world.
 Burtynsky's work draws you in with its beauty and magnitude before its content gives you pause.

 Having trained his critical eye on the way that industry has transformed nature in projects such as Manufactured Landscapes (2006) and Oil (2009), Burtynsky has now turned to the most vital stuff on Earth as his latest subject: water.
-A five-year-long exploration of “how water shapes us and how we shape water” has resulted in Watermark, a documentary co-directed with Jennifer Baichwal, a book and companion app, Water, and a photographic exhibition at the New Orleans Museum of Art & Contemporary Art Center.
+A five-year-long exploration of "how water shapes us and how we shape water" has resulted in Watermark, a documentary co-directed with Jennifer Baichwal that opened at the Toronto International Film Festival, a book and companion app, Water, and a photographic exhibition at the New Orleans Museum of Art & Contemporary Art Center.
 And as with his previous work, Burtynsky renders some of the most devastating effects of human progress into stunning and thought-provoking images.